SyncfusionExamples/how-to-merge-cells-in-a-row-in-wpf-treegrid/README.md

-# How to merge cells in a row in wpf treegrid
+# How to Merge Cells in a Row in WPF TreeGrid?

-This example explains how to merge cells in a row in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid).
+This example explains how to merge cells in a row in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).

-You can merge the entire column parent node using `TreeGridCoveredCellInfo`.
+You can merge the entire column parent node using **TreeGridCoveredCellInfo**.

-### XAML
+#### XAML

 ``` xml
 <syncfusion:SfTreeGrid Name="treeGrid"